Ai SEO

 Does AI Content hurt SERP Rankings & Content Performance?

-For example, a 2024 study by Semrush revealed that 65% of businesses reported better SEO results after integrating AI into their content processes, and 67% saw improved content quality.
-It clearly shows that AI is enhancing, not hindering, SEO performance when used properly.
+A 2024 study by Semrush revealed that 65% of businesses reported better SEO results after integrating AI into their content processes, and 67% saw improved content quality.

 According to an Adobe research report, AI search referrals to U.S. retail sites surged by an incredible 3,500%, demonstrating the growing role AI plays in driving engagement and visits to websites.